Terrain Park-Smart Style Code was developed to offer safety and educate terrain park enthusiasts with the knowledge to respect other riders.

-The four main points of Smart Style Code include:
+The four main points of the Terrain Park-Smart Style Code include:

 1. Make a Plan